All Points East

 On 6 November 2018, it was announced that The Chemical Brothers would headline the first day of All Points East 2019, with Hot Chip, Primal Scream, Spiritualized and more.
 This was followed by the announcement that Bon Iver would close the festival.
 The other four headliners for 2019 were The Strokes, Christine and the Queens, Bring Me the Horizon and Mumford and Sons.

 In December 2018, All Points East won the award for Line-Up of the Year at the UK Festival Awards.
 In May 2019, All Points East won the award for Best Festival at the Music Week Awards 2019.

 Capacity at the 2019 festival was stated as 40,000.

+Beginning in 2021, Field Day was presented under the All Points East banner.

+Local residents have expressed dissatisfaction at the festival closing-off large parts of Victoria Park for a chunk of the summer.